 Measurement, averages, variability, percentile rank, normal curve, correlation, chi-square and probability related to the behavior sciences.
-Prerequisites: PSY 1013 or SOC 1003 or EDU 2113 and CIS 1103 or 1033.
+Prerequisites: PSY 1013 or SOC 1003 or EDU 2113 and MAT 1143 or higher (or ACT math sub scores of 13-18 on the Pre-Algebra/Elementary Algebra/Coordinate Geometry)..